Biden Makes 1st In-person Appearance in More Than 2 Months

 Biden’s campaign wasted little time producing an online video offering blurry, faraway footage of Trump on the golf course, imposed over images evoking the virus ravaging the nation as the number of Americans dead from the pandemic approached 100,000.
 The video concluded by proclaiming: “The death toll is still rising.
 The president is playing golf.”

-Trump spent Memorial Dayvisiting Arlington National Cemetery and the Fort McHenry national monument in Baltimore, to be followed by a trip to Florida’s coast on Wednesday to watch to U.S. astronauts blast into orbit.
+Trump is traveling to Florida Wednesday to watch to U.S. astronauts blast into orbit.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”